by Luke Wayman

 One such example is that of PICA, a disorder in which people consume non-nutritive substances.
 Examples of these substances include but are not limited to; couch foam, hair, clay, dust bunnies, etc. People afflicted by this disease feel compelled to continue this consumption of non-nutritive substances even to the point of physical complications that often present as gastrointestinal obstructions.

 Medications as a monotherapy only offer a success rate around 40%, this means that 6 out of 10 people will not have a beneficial long-term effect from medications alone.
 Current treatment calls for a combination of both medications and psychotherapy.
 The VA has under current investigation the role and effect of service dogs for PTSD.

 As with all treatment modalities within any western medical system, evidence-based treatment is the only form of treatment allowed.
 As such, and since the study is still going, treatment in the form of service dogs for veterans with PTSD only are not covered by the VA.
 However, many health-care providers can and will offer either a medical prescription or letter of recommendation to any number of service dog providers in a given area.

 Organizations like that of battle-bro offer a database and a phone to reach out to other veterans for support.
 Groups like the Veterans of Foreign Wars, as well as the American Legion offer support to veterans who need the fellowship of other veterans.

-The Veterans Affairs systems does offer holistic based treatment, based on evidenced based care contrary to popular articles which paint the system as a rigid, bloated, government entity only seeking to pump everyone full of medications and boot them back onto the street.
+The Veterans Affairs systems do offer holistic based treatment, based on evidenced-based care contrary to popular articles which paint the system as a rigid, bloated, government entity only seeking to pump everyone full of medications and boot them back onto the street.
 However, one must take part of the system and have honest conversations with their health-care provider and be willing to try things that are out of their comfort zone.
-Its hard to paint the system as broken due to lack of results when you throw all the tools which give you results out the window.
+It’s hard to paint the system as broken due to lack of results when you throw all the tools which give you results out the window.